patrickmooney/MobileDevelopment/README.md

 MobileDevelopment
 =================

-An area for me to play around with sample HTML files optimised for mobile
+An area for me to play around with sample HTML files optimised for mobile.

+I have folders based on supporting material I am reading:

+1. The Safari Web Content Content
+2. Programming the Mobile Web - 2nd edition